It sounded a simple story of a ghostly photograph.

 The Minneapolis [MN] Star 29 April 1922: p.
 1

 I’m useless when analysing paranormal photographs, but disparities in size/scale are often seen when there is a “spirit extra.”
 Does it look as though someone added Uncle William’s photograph when they printed the snapshot?
-Was Isabella’s image a double exposure?–the house siding shows through her lower body.
+Was Isabella’s image a double exposure?–it looks as though the house siding shows through her lower body.
 Was a final photograph taken when Uncle William was dying in hospital?
 No one seems to have asked the little girl, born with the seer’s caul over her eyes, if she saw anything while being photographed.

 But answers to some of these questions accompanied by, if I may say so, suggestive details were found in a longer article in the New York Herald.